jweinst1/the-oblivion-language/automaton.md

 )
 ```

 Mathematically, automaton are defined as moving from one state to another via a *transition function*.
 The Oblivion language, however, does not use functions or function objects.
+This portion of automaton theory will be left out, until it can be explained in terms of Oblivion's machinery.